Fun Bateleur Eagle Facts For Kids | Kidadl

 How do they reproduce?

-The breeding season of a Bateleur eagle differs from region to region, so does the longevity of the breeding season.
-In the regions of West Africa, September to May is considered to be their breeding season, followed by December to August in the regions of southern Africa.
-While on the other hand, they breed throughout the whole year in east Africa.
-They are monogamous by nature and they mate for life.
-The incubation period for females is generally 55 days, following which the the one egg laid at at a time by the female Bateleur eagle hatches.
+The breeding season of a Bateleur eagle differs from region to region, and so does the longevity of the breeding season.
+In the regions of West Africa, September to May is considered to be their breeding season, followed by December to August in the regions of Southern Africa.

 What is their conservation status?

 The Bateleur eagle is currently listed as an Endangered species by the International Union for Conservation of Nature.
-Habitat loss and death due to pesticides are some of the reasons for their huge decline in their numbers.
+Habitat loss and death due to pesticides are some of the reasons for the huge decline in their numbers.
 Conservation activities are being followed to prevent them from going extinct.

 Bateleur Eagle Fun Facts